 Internet Connectivity & Bandwidth

 Your viewing experience is dependent on your Internet speed.
 Streaming videos will play smoother and downloaded videos are available more quickly with a faster Internet connection.
-Most streaming media services require a minimum of 500 kilobits per second (kbps) or .5 Megabits per second (Mbps) to stream video, which is enough to stream most media at lower quality, and most standard broadband connections including basic DSL, cable and satellite broadband easily meet or exceed this requirement.
+Most streaming media services require a minimum of 500 kilobits per second (kbps) or .5 Megabits per second (Mbps) to stream video, which is enough to stream most media at a lower quality, and most standard broadband connections including basic DSL, cable and satellite broadband easily meet or exceed this requirement.
+You can try a free internet speed test to determine if you can have a smooth video viewing experience.
 High Definition (HD) quality shows (1080p) require Internet speeds of 4 Mbps or better to ensure a smooth viewing experience.

 Before switching from cable to streaming media, find out if your Internet connection is subject to a bandwidth cap, meaning that your account can only download a certain amount of data per month.
 Not all Internet service providers (ISPs) have bandwidth caps but it is always a good idea to check before you switch completely to Internet television.
 If your ISP has a bandwidth cap, you may have to pay fines if you go over your bandwidth allotment.